rcspam/sfr-neufbox-change-marge-de-bruit/README.md

 sfr-neufbox-change-marge-bruit
 =====================
-A little script to change the noise rate of a neufbox
+A little script to change the noise rate of a neufbox.

+It is easily adaptable to other request.

 This is a forked from denouche/sfr-neufbox-change-ip, so thanks to @denouche